-Some of the most impressive health benefits of saffron include its ability to improve respiratory health, optimize the digestive system, eliminate pain, improve sleep patterns, reduce bleeding, boost heart health, increase circulation, prevent diabetes, strengthen bones, and improve immune function.
+The most impressive health benefits of saffron include its ability to improve respiratory health, optimize the digestive system, eliminate pain, and improve sleep patterns.
+It is also able to prevent cancer, reduce bleeding, boost heart health, increase circulation, manage diabetes, strengthen bones, and improve the immune function.

 What is Saffron?

 Saffron is a popular spice that can be acquired from a flower commonly called the saffron crocus.
 With the scientific name Crocus sativus, the stigmas of this plant can be dried and processed into a spice, which is considered to be the most valuable spice by weight.
 These “threads” as they are called, are typically reddish-orange, the same color as the spice, and are carefully removed from flowers by hand.
 This herb is highly desired because of its ability to season and color food, as well as its inherent health benefits.

 The unique organic composition of saffron makes it a powerful addition to your diet, as it contains more than 150 volatile compounds, including carotenoids, safranal, crocin, antioxidants, and other biochemicals, as well as minerals and vitamins that are essential to human health.
 As per USDA National Nutrient Database, saffron contains, Vitamins A, C, riboflavin, niacin, thiamin, vitamin B-6, folate, vitamin B-12, potassium, iron, magnesium, phosphorus, sodium, and zinc.